marioy47/blog-site/src/content/blog/eslint-prettier-wordpress-config/index.md

 tags: [ wordpress, javascript, eslint, prettier ]
 ---

-# Configure Eslint, Prettier and Husky for WordPress Development

 Quoting the ESLint [Getting Started Guide](https://eslint.org/docs/user-guide/getting-started)

 > ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.